GroupChatGroupChat Docs

 Authenticate

-Pass your PAT as a Bearer token in the Authorization header, just like a workspace API key:
+Pass your PAT as a Bearer token in the Authorization header, along with an X-Workspace-Id header for the target workspace:

 curl -H "Authorization: Bearer gcp_YOUR_TOKEN" \